bicky007/100-python-projects/README.md

-## ⚙ Tools and Technologies will be Covere during project creation
+## ⚙ Tools and Technologies will be Cover during project creation
 - Python 3
 - PyCharm, Jupyter Notebook, Google Colab
 - Python Scripting and Automation